kenaycock/Six-Bar-Walking-Mechanism/CAD/README.md

 # CAD
 *Placeholder for CAD files*

-(The SolidWorks files are archived on an old hard drive, but I will get around to uploading them eventually)
+(The SolidWorks files are archived on an old hard drive, but I may get around to uploading them eventually)